 Unfortunately, there are far too many companies that want to charge you money to find out what your credit score is and help you improve it.
 While I remain steadfast in the fact that I absolutely refuse to pay for what I believe I have a right to know, these companies continue to prey on those who are unaware of the channels available to them to obtain this information.

 That’s why I like Credit Karma, a website dedicated to helping you maintain a good credit score for free.
-It allows you 24/7 access to your TransRisk score (provided by TransUnion), auto insurance score (also provided by TransUnion), and the recently added VantageScore (an independent company).
+It allows you 24/7 access to your VantageScore 3.0 from Equifax and TransUnion, as well as your TransUnion and Equifax credit reports.
 You can choose from credit card, auto refinance, auto insurance, banking, mortgage, and personal loan offers that are intended to help you save and improve your credit score.
 There is also a blog, a discussion forum, and a tools & calculators section to help with all of your financial questions.

 How It Works

 First off, Credit Karma is 100% free to use.
 Setting up an account requires minimal personal information, and using their service will not affect your credit score one bit.
 Once logged in, you will be able to update your credit score, view prior scores (for as long as you have had an account), explore offers designed to improve your credit, and review personalized recommendations just for you.

 Credit Karma provides VantageScore 3.0 credit scores from Equifax and TransUnion, two of the three major consumer credit reporting bureaus.

 2. Credit Report Card